icopy-site/awesome/docs/index.md

 - [Ada/SPARK](awesome/awesome-ada.md) - Modern programming language designed for large, long-lived apps where reliability and efficiency are essential.
 - [Q#](awesome/awesome-qsharp.md) - Domain-specific programming language used for expressing quantum algorithms.
 - [Imba](awesome/awesome-imba.md) - Programming language inspired by Ruby and Python and compiles to performant JavaScript.
+- [Vala](awesome/awesome-vala.md) - Programming language designed to take full advantage of the GLib and GNOME ecosystems, while preserving the speed of C code.

 ## Front-End Development